Congratulations on making it halfway, you are rapidly becoming a competent creative and lateral thinker!

 Lateral thinking derived solutions, whilst logical, often only appear to be obvious once you point them out.

-The writing of Roswell’s Final Witness is almost complete.
+The writing of THIS IS FICTION.
+YOU WILL BELIEVE is almost complete.

 Lateral Thinking Investigations . . . of the Third Kind